Milton Keynes Festival of Nature 1-8 July 2017

 This is a special week-long programme of activities to celebrate the beautiful and inspiring wildlife found in the green spaces of Milton Keynes.
 The Society is one of the partners in the organisation of this festival.

 Click on the MK Festival of Nature logo for more information.
+You can also download the Festival of Nature booklet describing all the events here.

 Nature Day on Saturday 1 July 2017